Thanawas-Sirilertsathit/ku-polls/README.md

 # KU-Polls : Online survey web application
 ## Description
 The web application for conducting surveys and polls executively for authorized people in Kasetsart University.
-This project has some parts of [Django tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial01/)
+This project has some parts of [Django tutorial](https://docs.djangoproject.com/en/5.1/intro/tutorial01/).
+This project mainly aims for event organizer to ask about feedbacks from events that hold in the university.

 ## Documents
 * [Project Wiki](../../wiki/Home)